mvarga1989/Geodetic_and_Geomatics_Journals/README.md

-# Community list of geospatial sciences journals, mostly focused on geodetic, geomatics, geoinformatics, and geophysics
+# Community list of geospatial sciences journals, mostly focused on geodesy, geomatics, geoinformatics, remote sensing, photogrammetry and geophysics

 Do you wish to add or change something?
 Please send me an [email](mailto:mvarga1989@gmail.com), create a [pull request](https://github.com/mvarga1989/Geodetic_and_Geomatics_Journals/pulls) or an [issue](https://github.com/mvarga1989/Geodetic_and_Geomatics_Journals/issues).